aljedaxi/zettle/pages/@How to take smart notes_ one simple technique to boost writing, learning and thinking_ for students, academics and nonfiction book writers.md

 	- the answer to the question is a next note
 	- "do not brainstorm for a topic" [1p29]
 - Teachers mistake the following of [[best practices]] for expertise[1p65]. environmental variables are systematically ignored until the situation can be reduced to something [[clear]].
-	- what does this say about Kantianism? "an exclusive use of analytical rationality tends to impede further improvement [1p63]".
+	- what does this say about Kantianism?
+	- "an exclusive use of analytical rationality tends to impede further improvement [1p63]".
-- '"no, no!"
+-
+  > > "no, no!"
 Feynmann protested, "They aren't a record of my thinking process.
-They are my thinking process. **I actually did the work on the paper**.[1p91]
+They are my thinking process. **I actually did the work on the paper**."
+  [1p91]
 - the act of learning is the act of drawing connections. the propositions of the text are made [[meaningful]] through their integration with what the learner already knows.
 	- to have forgotten is to not be able to recall; to be able to recall is to've learned;